Catherine Coleman Flowers

 • Duke University

-Rave Reviews About Catherine Coleman Flowers as a Speaker
+Rave Reviews About Catherine Coleman Flowers

 WOW - Catherine was phenomenal!
 We had 704 registrants and 366 attendees throughout the live program and I have received many emails from folks asking for a recording of the program.
 The feedback I have been receiving is truly wonderful - everyone is feeling inspired!
 The audience was engaged during the Q&A and we had over 40 questions and comments submitted.

-Catherine Coleman Flowers - Justice in Public Health: Environmental Justice, the next frontier of Social Justice | U.of Minnesota School of Public Health - Get Sharable Link
+Catherine Coleman Flowers: Justice in Public Health: Environmental Justice, the next frontier of Social Justice | U.of Minnesota School of Public Health - Get Sharable Link

 Talks & Conversations with Catherine Coleman Flowers